joedono/House-of-Z/09-the-anguisa-problem/01b-downtime.md

 6. It is possible to hatch a black dragon egg by submerging it in boiling acid for three days

 Week 1 - Learned 1 and 2 about Black Dragons
-Week 2
+Week 2 - Learned 1 and 2 about Seacracker
-Week 3
+Week 3 - Learned 3 and 4 about Seacracker
-Week 4
+Week 4 - Learned 3 about Black Dragons

 ## Ibal - Buy a Magic Item or Research
 Buy Fine clothes - 15gp.
 For the entire party - 75gp